Kitchen Chemistry

 In this lab, students create a mixture of oil, water and food coloring, and then add an Alka-Seltzer tablet, to create a homemade lava lamp.
 Student will record their observations during each step of the process and answer follow-up questions about the chemical and physical changes that took place.

 Access is an AACT member benefit.
-Alien Invasion?
+Lesson Plan: Alien Invasion?
+Mark as Favorite (2 Favorites)

 In this lesson, students will explore both physical and chemical changes as they try to help the Department of Homeland Security analyze and identify materials found in a mysterious capsule.
 Students will examine and observe an unknown object (a frozen water balloon) as it changes (melts).
 They then mix combinations of everyday substances to observe chemical changes.